the-turing-way/the-turing-way/book/website/community-handbook/bookdash.md

 Based on the success of this hybrid format and further demand for more remote participation, we have had two remote events so that travel was not required.
 * However, financial support will be available to support the remote accessibility requirements of the participants at hybrid and fully remote Book Dashes.
 This will include (but not be limited to) temporary access to high-speed internet, childcare grant and live captioning during the event.
-* These bursaries will be made available to rent or purchase small hardware such as headphones or webcam that can enhance the quality of participation at the book dash.
+* These bursaries will be made available to rent or purchase small hardware such as headphones or webcam that can enhance the quality of participation at the Book Dash.
 * There is also financial support for subsistence costs such as buying a special meal or treat for the online social events during the event.

 ## More Resources on Book Dash